United States National Library of Medicine National Institutes of Health

 Indexes

-We did not scan any of the indexes.
+None of the indexes were scanned.
 However, there are no printed cumulative indexes for the entire collection.
-One cummulative index exists for Food and Drug Cases 1-10,000 and another for cases 10,0001-20,000, but afterwards indexes only exist for each bound set or each monthly issuance.
+One cumulative index exists for Food and Drug Cases 1-10,000 and another for cases 10,0001-20,000, but afterwards indexes only exist for each bound set or each monthly issuance.
 The metadata records provide the same access and enhanced access as do the NJ indexes.
 While examining the corpus structure, we realized FDA's indexers used specific data points within the NJ text.
 This enabled us to perform the automated metadata extraction for the PRODUCT KEYWORD and DEFENDANTS just as they appear in the printed indexes.
-Hence by browsing on PRODUCT KEYWORD and DEFENDANT, the digital archive now serves as a cummulative index for the entire collection.
+The PRODUCT KEYWORD and DEFENDANT facets now serve as a cumulative index for the entire collection.